Alexandar Georgiev Ready for the Rangers

 The Hockey Writers reached the Russian goalkeeper in Turku where he is practicing for the upcoming season.

-“I just started practicing on ice, earlier it was just off-ice training,” Georgiev explained.
+“I just started practicing on ice, earlier it was just off-ice training,” Georgiev explained in his native Russian.
 “I am not sure about the exact date that I will fly to New York.
 Most likely in late August.”

 He was also open about his plans for the summer: “Before leaving for New York, I will practice with my personal trainer.
 Many Finn players from the NHL practice in Turku.
 But not only, also players from the Finnish Elite League.
 For example [Rasmus] Ristolainen, [Patrik] Laine, [Lauri] Korpikoski, [Mikko Rantanen].
 More or less everyone who is willing to pay (laughs).”